-- (a) If you hold one end of your slinky up high and let the other end dangle downward without touching the floor, how will the wave speed change as a function of the distance from the bottom of the slinky?
-Hint: Pick a point on the slinky a distance x up from the bottom of the slinky, and draw a free-body diagram for that point.
+- (a) If you hold one end of a rope up high and let the other end dangle downward without touching the floor, how will the wave speed change as a function of the distance from the bottom of the rope?
+Hint: Pick a point on the rope a distance x up from the bottom of the rope, and draw a free-body diagram for that point.
 There's some weight (but not all the weight) pulling down and some tension pulling up.
 That should give you tension as a function of distance.
-You already know how the wave speed depends on tension. (b) Use your answer to predict the time it would take for a transverse pulse to travel from the bottom of the slinky to the top.
+You already know how the wave speed depends on tension. (b) Use your answer to predict the time it would take for a transverse pulse to travel from the bottom of the rope to the top.
 Hint: Doing this requires some calculus.
 You should have found the speed dx/dt as a function of x.
-The best way to solve this equation is to bring all of the x quantities to the left hand side, all of the t quantities to the right hand side, and integrate both sides of the equation. (c) Now test your prediction by measuring how long it takes for a transverse pulse to travel up and back down the slinky 5 times. - You are abducted by aliens and placed in a holding cell on an unknown planet.
+The best way to solve this equation is to bring all of the x quantities to the left hand side, all of the t quantities to the right hand side, and integrate both sides of the equation. - You are abducted by aliens and placed in a holding cell on an unknown planet.
 Due to your diligent study of the Starfleet Planetary Guide, you know that if you could determine g, the gravitational acceleration on the planet, you would be able to figure out where you are.
 So you pull a thread from your uniform which is 1.55 m long and which weighs 0.500 grams.
 You tie the end to your shoe, which weighs 0.21 kg.
 You then hold the top of the string with the shoe hanging at the bottom, and you pluck the string near the top.
 The pulse takes 0.112 seconds to travel down to the shoe. (a) What is the value of g predicted by the wave speed? (b) To double-check your results, you now start the shoe oscillating back and forth.
 You time 5 periods in 68 s.
 What is the value of g predicted by the motion of the pendulum?
 Ignore the length of the shoe.
 (Answers: 0.29 m/s2, 0.33 m/s2.)